duncanmurray/dBaaS_Backup/README.md

                         The UUID of your cloud database instance.
   -n NUMBER, --number NUMBER
                         The number of backups to keep matching the provided backup and and UUID.
+To store indefinately use '0'.
+                        Defaults to '7'
-To override use 0.
-Defaults to 7) -b BACKUP, --backup BACKUP
+  -b BACKUP, --backup BACKUP
                         The identifying name of the backup set.
 The backup name along with UUID will determine what backups if